7 Ways Major Depression Impacts Your Life

 Depression and Anxiety

 "Anxiety disorder is common with depression," Marchand says.
 If you have it, it's important to establish that upfront, since some antidepressants can initially worsen anxiety.
 Treatment for anxiety and major depression may include medications, psychotherapy, or both.
 For people with less severe symptoms, medication isn't always necessary.
-Talking through feelings of sadness and anxiety with a skilled therapist is sometimes enough to alleviate the condition.
+Talking through feelings of sadness and anxiety with a therapist is sometimes enough.
 "The brain changes in response to our experience," Marchand says.
-A new experience changes your brain function.
-In this way, psychotherapy can help you find constructive ways of coping with the stress that brought on the depression or...
+In this way, psychotherapy can help you find constructive ways of coping with the stress that brought on the depression or anxiety, and help you feel more like yourself again.